Process tracing: Process tracing

-Process-tracing differs from other qualitative analysis methods because of its focus on "how" causal mechanisms work; other qualitative analysis methods focuses at the correlation between the dependent and independent variable (Beach & Pedersen, 2012).
+Process-tracing differs from other qualitative analysis methods because of its focus on "how" causal mechanisms work; other qualitative analysis methods focuses at the correlation between the dependent and independent variable.
 Process-tracing looks beyond the correlation of two variables.

 In terms of theory-testing, the process-tracing method works by presenting the observable implications (hypotheses) of a theory, as well as alternative explanations that are inconsistent with the theory.
 These observable implications and alternative explanations are based on theory-based hypotheses and key events.
 Once these observable implications are presented, they are then tested empirically to see which of the observable implications can be observed and which cannot.
 It is also important to test if alternative explanations are present.
 Process-tracing emphasizes the temporal sequence of events, and requires fine-grained case knowledge.

 For testing the hypothetical theories, there are different types of requirements within a causal mechanism.
 There are necessary requirements, where the presence of one variable will always lead to the effect on the dependent variable.
 This means that the lack of the necessary requirement will also mean a lack of the rest of the mechanism.
 The second type of requirement is a sufficient requirement, where the presence of the requirement confirms the existence of a possible mechanism.
 Stephen Van Evera's influential typology of process-tracing tests distinguishes tests depending on how they adjudicate between theoretical expectations: